Why test for biomarkers in mNSCLC?

 Pancreatic Toxicity.
 Elevations in amylase and lipase levels have occurred in patients treated with TABRECTA.
 Increased amylase/lipase occurred in 14% of patients treated with TABRECTA in GEOMETRY mono-1.
 Grade 3 or 4 increased amylase/lipase occurred in 7% and 1.9% of patients, respectively.
 Three patients (0.8%) discontinued TABRECTA due to increased amylase/lipase.
 Pancreatitis (grade 3) occurred in 1 patient (0.3%); TABRECTA was permanently discontinued for this event.

 Monitor amylase and lipase at baseline and regularly during treatment with TABRECTA.
-Based on the severity of the adverse drug reaction, temporarily withhold, dose reduce, or permanently discontinue TABRECTA.
+Based on the severity of the adverse reaction, temporarily withhold, dose reduce, or permanently discontinue TABRECTA.

 Risk of Photosensitivity.
 Based on findings from animal studies, there is a potential risk of photosensitivity reactions with TABRECTA.
 In GEOMETRY mono-1, it was recommended that patients use precautionary measures against ultraviolet exposure, such as use of sunscreen or protective clothing, during treatment with TABRECTA.
 Advise patients to limit direct ultraviolet exposure during treatment with TABRECTA.